aptech/docs/docs/CR-missex.rst

 ----------------
 .. function:: missex(x, mask)

-    :param x:
+    :param x: data
     :type x: NxK matrix

-    :param mask:
+    :param mask: (matrix of 0's and 1's) that serves as a "mask" for *x*; the 1's in mask correspond to the values in *x* that are to be converted into missing values
-    :type mask: NxK logical matrix (matrix of 0's and 1's) that serves as a "mask" for x; the 1's in mask correspond to the values in x that are to be converted into missing values
+    :type mask: NxK logical matrix

-    :returns: y (*NxK matrix that equals x*), but with those elements that correspond to the 1's in  e converted to missing.
+    :returns: y (*NxK matrix that equals x*), but with those elements that correspond to the 1's in *e* converted to missing.

 Remarks
 -------

-The matrix e will usually be created by a logical expression.
-For instance, to convert all numbers between 10 and 15 in x to missing, the following code could be used:
+The matrix *e* will usually be created by a logical expression.
+For instance, to convert all numbers between 10 and 15 in *x* to missing, the following code could be used:

 ::

     y = missex(x, (x .> 10) .and (x .< 15));

 Note that "dot" operators MUST be used in constructing the logical expressions.

 For complex matrices, the missing value code is defined as a missing value entry in the real part of the matrix.
-For complex x, then, missex replaces elements with a ". + 0i" value.
+For complex *x*, then, :func:`missex` replaces elements with a ". + 0i" value.

-This function is like miss, but is more general in that a range of values can be converted into missings.
+This function is like :func:`miss`, but is more general in that a range of values can be converted into missings.

 Examples
 ----------------